Best Email Clients for 2026

 The big innovation: the Screener.
 Every first-time sender gets blocked until you manually approve them.
 Sounds extreme, but it kills spam dead.
 Once someone's approved, they go to your "Imbox" (yes, Imbox, not Inbox).
 Everyone else?
 Screened out.
 It's brutal but effective if you're drowning in unwanted email.

-Best for: People who want to completely rethink their email workflow.
-Anyone drowning in spam and desperate for relief.
+People who want to completely rethink their email workflow from scratch.
+Anyone drowning in spam and desperate for relief (the Screener is ruthless).
 Users willing to change email addresses for better inbox management.
 Those who appreciate opinionated software that enforces good habits.
 People burned out on email who need a hard reset.
+Privacy-conscious users (HEY blocks tracking pixels by default).

 HEY Email logo